grafana/pyroscope/docs/sources/ingest-and-analyze-profile-data/pyroscope-ui.md

 ---
-title: Use Pyroscope UI to explore profiling data
+title: Use the Pyroscope UI to explore profiling data
 menuTitle: Use the Pyroscope UI
 description: How to use the Pyroscope UI to explore profile data.
 weight: 40